k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 When handling the errors and exceptions in a Broadway flow:

-\- A:  An error handler must be defined at the last Stage of the flow.
+\- A:  An error handler must be defined in the last Stage of the flow.

 \- B:  Several error handling Actors can be defined in a flow but not in an inner flow.